alpersonalwebsite/medical-image-annotation-job/README.md

 I want to accelerate the identification process of possible cases of pneumonia [1] in children, in a context where...

 * Doctors have more requests (appointments) than the ones they can handle in a timely manner without compromising the patient’s health.
-* Children from country (and rural poor areas) not always have easy access to medical professional but potentially they could have it to quick and primary identification technologies (x-rays); in case of positive or dubious cases, they could be transferred to places with more complex centers and proper medical assistance.
+* Children from country (and rural poor areas) not always have easy access to medical professionals, but -potentially- they could have it to quick and primary machine identification technologies (i.e. x-rays); in case of "positive" or dubious cases, they could be transferred to zones  with more complex centers and proper medical assistance.
 * Poor children could have access to machines (x-ray) outside the health insurance scope as a special precautionary Government Plan).

-Why use ML…
+Why use ML...?
-* Possible big amount of information (dataset) even when the current one is still small (sample).
+* Future big amount of information (dataset); even when the [current one is still small](dataset.csv) (take it as a sample).
-* It would be a fast identification process.
+* It would be a fast identification process compared with traditional approaches.
-* It would help Doctors with the number of patients to treat and set priorities given particular cases
+* It would help Doctors with the number of patients to treat and set priorities given the urgency of each case.
 * It could reduce costs (particularly in a big implementation scale)

 [1] Until medical corroboration we will use the conditional.